dhruvparamhans/random_notes/compare_two_folders.md

 Get SHA1 sum of the list of sorted hashes:

 	find . -type f -print0  | xargs -0 sha1sum | cut -f 1 -d ' ' | sort | sha1sum

+This is how we getting hash of the whole directory, which can be compared with other.
+Sort must be performed, because files of two equal directories can be listed in different order.

 This is very close to Merkle tree, it's how hash of a torrent is calculated.